 The cathedral is enormous, and one of the top Seville attractions.
 It is the largest cathedral in the world, and the third largest church.
-Exploring the cathedral is definitely one of the best things to do in Seville!
+Exploring the cathedral is definitely one of the best things to do in Seville in 3 days!

 Originally a mosque, the structure was converted into a cathedral after the Christians conquered Seville.
 In 1401, the city decided to build a new cathedral, the likes of which the world had not seen before.
 Construction was completed in 1506.

 You’ll find the exterior of the cathedral stunning, with imposing entrances and beautiful architectural elements.
 The interior is cavernous.
-You’ll be awestruck by the Capilla Mayor with its gold altarpiece.
+You’ll be awestruck by the Capilla Mayor, with its gleaming gold altarpiece.

 Allow about two to three hours.